MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 	$ ls
 	file.txt            image.img

+	//display image.img using ds command
+	//case for a wrong password
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ ds image.img
 	Please enter password to call accept() on this file